SubhanAli94/PropertyRentalApp-UI/README.md

-# [Work In Progress] Property
+# [Work In Progress] Property Rental App - UI

-In this project we'll list down properties available for sale/rent.
+In this project we'll list down properties available for rent.